ifyouseewendy/ifyouseewendy.github.io/source/about/index.markdown

 My name is Di Wen, this is an Internet Profile of mine.

-+ **Career**, I'm a 2+ years Web Developer, focusing on Ruby and Rails, and working hard to be edge-cutting.
++ **Career**, I'm a 3 years Web Developer, focusing on Ruby and Rails, and working hard to be cutting-edge.
 I live in Beijing and work at [Umeng](http://www.umeng.com), Alibaba-inc.

   - [Blog](http://blog.ifyouseewendy.com) Tech books I read, and thoughts I made.
 Feel free for communication.
   - [Github](https://github.com/ifyouseewendy) && [StackOverflow](http://stackoverflow.com/users/1331774/ifyouseewendy)